iflytek/astron-rpa/backend/openapi-service/README.md

 3. Use environment variables to inject sensitive configurations
 4. Set appropriate log levels and monitoring

-## 🔄 Continuous Updates and Contributions
+## 🔄 Contributions

-This service will be continuously updated to stay synchronized with FastAPI ecosystem and best practices.
 If you have any improvement suggestions or questions, welcome to contribute through:

 1. Submit Issues to report problems or suggest new features
 2. Submit Pull Requests to contribute code improvements
-3. Improve documentation and example code

 ## 📜 License